-- Web Development and Design Foundations with HTML5, 10th Edition, Terry Felke-Morris, ISBN: 9780136681540
+- Web Development and Design Foundations with HTML5, 10th Edition, Terry Felke-Morris, ISBN: 9780136681540 - All course material including lecture notes, sample code, and assignment details will be available on Nexus.

-All course material including lecture notes, slides and videos, sample code, and assignment details will be available on Nexus.
 Students are responsible for reviewing materials covered in the course.